Questions? Request More Information

 - Military credits evaluated for equivalency to master’s-level college credits

 Once these transcripts have been received, the Registrar’s Office staff will complete your transfer credit evaluation.
-At the conclusion of the third attempted UAGC course in a degree-seeking program, if any transcripts from institutions where master’s credit was earned have not yet been received, the Registrar’s Office staff will proceed with the transfer credit evaluation of any transcripts received to-date.
-Additional transcripts may be submitted for evaluation at a later date, should they become available.
-If it is determined prior to the conclusion of the third attempted UAGC course that certain transcripts where master’s credit was earned are unable to be provided, you may sign and submit an Authorization to Close File form, thereby waiving potential transfer credits from previously attended schools, in order to expedite the transfer credit evaluation process.
-These transcripts may be submitted for evaluation at a later date, should they become available.
+Two weeks prior to the conclusion of the third (3rd) attempted the University of Arizona Global Campus course in a degree-seeking program, if any transcripts from institutions where graduate credit was earned have not yet been received, the Registrar’s Office staff will proceed with the transfer credit evaluation of any transcripts received to date.
+Additional transcripts may be submitted for evaluation at a later date, should they become available..
 You are responsible for reviewing your transfer credit evaluation as well as your scheduled courses with your Academic Advisor and informing them of any courses that you feel are duplicative or equivalent in content to previously completed coursework.
 You may submit official transcripts to UAGC for review of transfer credits at any time.

 Cohort Retention, Persistence, and Graduation